Price: Free trial, Starts at $29/month

 At least the popular ones I checked, including ActiveCampaign, for similar plans.
 Only Drip seems to be more expensive than ConvertKit.

 You can register for a 30-day free trial on the ConvertKit website for up to 1000 subscribers.
-If you’re just starting your list, you also enjoy the offer.
-Enter your email address and your desired password.
+Are you moving from another email marketing tool or just starting your list, choose the right option.
+Then Enter your email address and your desired password.

-After that, you get on the dashboard where you see the features and functions.
+After that, you get on the dashboard where you see the features and functions such as Templates, Automations, etc.

 You can check all the features like tags, sequences, and broadcasts and start building funnels.
 But you can’t start sending emails to your subscribers until you approve your account.